amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 #### 4.1.1 Dataset Description
 In this project, for long document summarization, the **PubMed Summarization Dataset** ([ccdv/pubmed-summarization](https://huggingface.co/datasets/ccdv/pubmed-summarization)) was selected.
 This dataset contains scientific articles from the biomedical domain with corresponding abstracts, which serve as reference summaries.
 In the processing pipeline, the "article" field is renamed to "text" and the "abstract" field is renamed to "summary" for consistency.

+**Note**: Due to project time constraints, our experiments utilized a subset of 5,000 training samples, 500 validation samples, and 500 test samples, while maintaining the distribution characteristics of the full dataset described below.

 **Dataset Features**:
 - **Size**: 133,215 article-abstract pairs (119,924 training, 6,633 validation, 6,658 test samples)
 - **Domain**: Biomedical and healthcare research